 Last session ({date from session note frontmatter or filename}):

-Current state: {Current state section}
+Where you got to: {Current state section}

 Next: {Next section}